 - Spend time exploring both mountains and rainforests during this half-day jungle hike with hotel pick up.

-- You might choose to stay in one of the high-end seaside resort like this one.
+- You might choose to stay in one of the high-end seaside resorts like this one.

 - Sign-up to take a tour of the Chalong Bay Rum Distillery or take a Thai Cooking Class.